This post is all about how to make friends in college.

 Usually, colleges have social media groups and pages where you can join and connect with other students.
 Facebook pages usually allow you to ask questions and make posts to all other students, and sometimes people post their Instagram handles there and create group chats with people in their program.

-But I had no clue that freshmen were making Instagram group chats during the summer until a friend told me months later.
+But I had no clue that there were several other freshman group chats people made during the summer until a friend told me months later.
 I felt so left out!
-I was oblivious to the fact that a bunch of other freshmen followed each other on Instagram and created group chats to talk to each other before school started.
+I was oblivious to the fact that a bunch of other freshmen followed each other on Instagram and created group chats to talk to each other way before school started.
 This left me feeling like everyone had a head start at making friends.

 So, join any social media groups that you can and follow/message people on Instagram!
 If you don’t know of any group chats, you can even be the one to take the initiative to start one.